-There are a few farmers markets located in Hilo area with the largest farmers market at the Hilo Farmers Market located downtown.
-The Hilo market is a fantastic place for eating cheap in Hawaii and you’ll find some great deals at the Hilo Farmers Market.
-Currently, the market is in the process of a new building getting built but the surrounding lots host a variety of produce, crafts, art and hand-made products and Hawaiian snacks or prepared comfort foods for quick take-out.
+There are a few farmers markets located in Hilo area with the largest Hilo farmers market located downtown on Mamo street close to the bayfront area.
+The Hilo market is a fantastic place for eating cheap in Hawaii and you’ll find some great deals shopping at the Hilo Farmers Market.
+A new builing area has been created on the original site to protect from the outdoor elements.
+While visiting the Hilo Farmers Market, you’ll be able to taste and purchase fresh produce, local and artisanal foods, crafts, art and hand-made products and Hawaiian snacks or prepared comfort foods for quick take-out.

-Check out the soon to be permanent location for the Hilo Farmers market
+Check out the new permant facility for the Hilo Farmers market